 In 2016 Nichole teamed up with Artists 4 Isreal to form HEALING INK, a non-profit organization whose mission is to help survivors of terrorism and violence heal through the art of tattooing.
 “It’s my greatest passion to help people through art,” she says.
 “The events and trips that we do really help people and show the power of tattooing.”

 Throughout it all Nichole has also overcome personal struggles.
 Being overweight most of her life, she chose to take control of her health in 2013 and successfully lost over 80 pounds by drastically changing her lifestyle.
 “It is by far the hardest thing I have ever done in my life,” she says of the process of staying committed to food and exercise, “It’s a lifelong battle, but it is worth it”.
-Although Nichole still has a ways to go for her personal goal, she started SWEATIN’ AND SWEARIN’ - a social media account dedicated to helping women with their mental and physical health.
+Although Nichole still has a ways to go for her personal goal, she has dedicated her social media to helping women with mental and physical health challenges.